-Every year students are offered multiple performance opportunities which may include the School's onsite theatre as well as a range of external venues.
-Our close relationship with The BRIT Trust and the support of the School's governors often results in music students being invited to perform at a range of prestigious events and venues each year.
-The music department benefits from outstanding facilities including professionally equipped rehearsal rooms, digital recording studios, Apple Mac suites and more.
-All of this practical experience is ably supported by a strong theoretical and analytical course that prepares students for the world of work or for further music study.
+Music students are offered multiple performance opportunities which include the School's onsite theatre as well as a variety of external venues.
+Our close relationship with The BRIT Trust and the support of the School's governors often results in students being invited to perform at a range of prestigious events and venues each year.

-We are looking for imaginative, open-minded, reliable team players who are focused and motivated.
-Being organised, responsible and able to meet deadlines is very important to us.
-You must also have an interest in the study of music as a wider subject (not just performance/production) and have the initiative to create musical opportunities for yourself and your peers.
-It is vital that students are already actively involved in musical activities both in and out of school.
+We are looking for imaginative and talented musicians who have an interest in the study of music as a wider subject (not just performance/production) and have the initiative to create opportunities for themselves and their peers.
+It is vital that students are already actively involved in music both in and out of school.
+We are a wide-ranging department and there is no preference given to particular genres or instruments.

-Performing Artist, Producer, Sound Engineer, Songwriter, Music Teacher, Music Business (A&R. Music Promoter, Publisher) or Session Musician.
+Performing Artist, Producer, Session Musician, Sound Engineer, Songwriter, Music Teacher Music Business (A&R Promoter Publisher etc.)

-Key Stage 4 Course Information Music & Music Technology
+Key Stage 4 Course Information Music

-The RSL Level 2 Certificate in Performance/Technology and Composition for Music Practitioners (equivalent to one GCSE) allows you to develop your skills and knowledge in many areas including music theory, practical work, music technology and composition skills.
+The RSL Level 2 Certificate in Performance/Technology and Composition for Music Practitioners (equivalent to one GCSE) will allow you to develop your skills and knowledge in many areas including music theory, practical work, music technology and composition skills.
 There are regular performance opportunities and students benefit from being surrounded by like-minded musicians.

-For Key Stage 4 you will be a confident performer on at least one instrument or voice.
-Although we do not offer a separate music technology course at Key Stage 4, we encourage applications from those who specialise in this area, so long as they can play an instrument and/or sing to a good standard.
-To apply for entry into Year 10, these are the questions you need to answer when you apply online:
+For Key Stage 4 you will need to be competent on at least one instrument (or voice).
+Although we do not offer a separate music technology course at Key Stage 4, we encourage applications from those who specialise in this area, as long as they play an instrument and/or sing to a good standard.

-- a) List your practical strengths (instruments/voice/ production) in order of ability and give a clear indication of which one you will audition with. - b) Describe in detail your musical experience and/ or training since you started secondary school.
-This could include performances, composition work, recording sessions or anything else that you consider relevant both in or outside school. - c) Tell us about a songwriter or producer that you admire and why, using musical vocabulary as appropriate.
+- a) List your practical skills (instruments/voice/ production etc.) and give a clear indication of which one you will audition with. - b) Describe in detail your musical experience and/or training since you started secondary school. - c) How do you think this course will help you to achieve your career goals? - d) What are the most important qualities needed to succeed in the music business?